On turning 60, I thought I should take stock to ponder if have spent my years usefully.

 - I helped develop the jurisprudence around “abuse of a position of vulnerability” as a means of trafficking in the case of Chowdury et al v Greece at the European Court of Human Rights.

-- I played a leading role in the inclusion of victim protection and supply chain transparency measures in the UK Modern Slavery Act (2015).
+- I helped obtain inclusion of victim protection and supply chain transparency measures in the UK Modern Slavery Act (2015).

 - I achieved recognition of forced marriage as slavery in the International Labour Organization’s 2017 estimates of global slavery.

-- Published my 1st novel – The Undiscovered Country
+- I published my 1st novel – The Undiscovered Country about the investigation of a murder during the Irish war of independence.

-- Learned how to take a better photograph.
+- I learned how to take a better photograph.

-- Published Ethical Leadership: moral decision-making under pressure
+- I published Ethical Leadership: moral decision-making under pressure

-- Published 2nd novel – Some Service to the State
+- I published my 2nd novel – Some Service to the State about the damage caused by partition on modern Ireland.

-- Worked out how to end slavery.
+- I worked out how to end slavery.
 Wrote it down in a book chapter called “Justice against Power: Marshalling a credible response to slavery eradication.”

 - I’ve been an expert witness in over 200 trafficking cases.